 A singular focus on survival can often interfere with achieving relational happiness.

-If you’re going to survive, you have to carefully monitor all of the threats in your environment.
+If you’re going to survive, you have to monitor all of the threats in your environment carefully.

 You must have a plan for dealing with them, which means you must anticipate the negative or Mr. In-Between might eat you alive.

-So as you, over time, thwart your spouse’s relational happiness, their brain will adjust to reflexively perceive you as an external threat.
+So as you, over time, thwart your spouse’s relational happiness, their brain will adjust to perceive you as an external threat reflexively.

-And to better prepare for this threat, it will become completely necessary to vividly imagine a “partner in their head” to guide them at the meerest inkling of conflict with you.
+And to better prepare for this threat, it will become essential to vividly imagine a “partner in their head” to guide them at the merest inkling of conflict with you.